skolchin/gbr/README.md

 - [ ] Make a web interface and deploy to cloud

+- [x] Make DLN dataset creation and review interfaces (currently - in PASCAL VOC format)

+- [ ] Train DLN model to recognize stones on computer boards

-- [ ] Add deep network to make it universal
+- [ ] Train DLN model to recognize stones on real boards

 - [ ] Create a mobile app